hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-5-arrays-and-sequences.rst

 Lesson 2-5 - Arrays (And Sequences)
 ===================================

-**Prerequesite:** This lesson presumes you know how to invoke eLisp expression as shown in Lesson 2-1.
+**Prerequesite:** This lesson presumes you know how to invoke Elisp expression as shown in Lesson 2-1.

 ------------
 Introduction
 ------------

-We have seen *lists* in eLisp.
+We have seen *lists* in Elisp.
 Lists are an example of a *sequence* - a load of things stored in another thing which we can access sequentially.

-There is another type of *sequence* in eLisp - an *array*.
+There is another type of *sequence* in Elisp - an *array*.
 Arrays themselves come in 2 flavours:

 * strings
 * vectors